TrestleAdmin/trestle/CONTRIBUTING.md

 $ bundle exec rake
 ```

 When submitting a pull request, please ensure that all of the tests are passing.
-Builds will be automatically checked for a passing test suite by [Travis CI](https://travis-ci.com/github/TrestleAdmin/trestle).
+Builds will be automatically checked for a passing test suite by [GitHub Actions](https://github.com/TrestleAdmin/trestle/actions).

 ## Sandbox Application